person-performing-heart-hand-gesture

 Isn’t freedom a good thing?
 How could freedom possibly be unhealthy?
 Isn’t freedom something that we need more of, not less?

-Switching from the unhealthy types to the healthy types of freedom could save you many years of unfocused effort.
+Switching from the unhealthy to the healthy types of freedom could save you many years of unfocused effort.
 You could achieve your dream life much faster than you ever thought possible.
 You have the option of using freedom foolishly or wisely.
 The choice is yours.

 Unhealthy Type of Freedom #1: The Freedom to Harm Yourself